 25. Make Hot Chocolate from Scratch

 Hot Chocolate is super simple to make from scratch, and the results are so much better than you'd get from a powder packet.
-Once you've mastered the basic recipe, you can try all sorts of flavor variations, like Mexican Hot Chocolate or even Spiked Hot Chocolate, too!
+Once you've mastered the basic recipe, you can try all sorts of flavor variations, like Mexican Hot Chocolate, Peppermint Hot Chocolate, or even Spiked Hot Chocolate, too!

 26. Watch the Snow Fall